marcelzwiers/fmriprep_sub/README.rst

 Conclusions on fmriprep v20.2.1 multi-threading:
  - The memory usage is largely independent of the number of compute threads
- - The speed increase is not very significant when increasing the number of compute threads above 4
+ - The speed increase is not very significant when increasing the number of compute threads above 3
- - The majority of jobs have a comparable walltime, but some jobs take much longer.
-NB: the spread of the walltimes is increased by the heterogeneity of the DCCN compute cluster and occasional inconsistencies (repeats) in the data acquisition in certain (heavily moving) participants
+ - The majority of jobs require a comparable walltime and memory, but some jobs take much longer or require more memory.
+NB: the spread of the distributions is increased by the heterogeneity of the DCCN compute cluster and occasional inconsistencies (repeats) in the data acquisition in certain (heavily moving) participants